 No matter when you’re planning your next trip to Walt Disney World, there are a few things you will need to figure out ahead of your vacation.
 From where to stay to when to go, and how much you’re willing to spend.
-Here are the 8 things you must do BEFORE you head to Walt Disney World.
+Here’s What to Do Before Going to Disney World.
 Consider this your checklist to make sure you’re ready.

-While a Walt Disney World vacation can get very complex, especially if this is your first Disney Vacation, there are 8 main things you will need to figure out ahead of time!
+Disney World Trip Planning can get very complex, especially if this is your first Disney Vacation, there are 8 main things you will need to figure out ahead of time!
 From choosing when to go to your Disney budget to any of the fun things you’re hoping to do during your vacation.
-Here is our lineup of must-do things to do before Your Disney Vacation.
+We’ve talked about these things before when we share the Disney planning schedule, from what to do 90 days before to 14 days before your Disney Trip.
+But if you’re just getting started and need the overview then you’re in the right place.
+Planning a Disney Trip doesn’t have to be complicated.
+It’s literally just a series a decisions and steps.
+Here is our lineup of must-do things to do before Your Disney trip.

 Picking a date for your Walt Disney World vacation is your best first step.
 Even if you’re not entirely sure of the exact week, nail it down to a month you’d like to visit.
 A couple of things to know ahead of time is that Walt Disney World is affected by a few things that can make or break your Disney vacation.
 The weather, the festivals at Epcot, the holiday crowds, the tourists!
 So many things.
 Be sure to know what you’re up against before you pick your dates.
 We cover all the things happening each month, annually in our Best time to visit Walt Disney World post.